uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ##### Registry

 Rather than create a new registry format for stations, we decided it would be better to modify the RFID tag format to allow for the stations.
 To keep RFID tags a possibility later, we modified the registry slightly so that a tag would by default be considered an RFID tag, but if this argument was false it would be handled as a station instead.
-This meant the Pummeluff web page and tornado web backend could also be modified rather simply.
+This meant the Pummeluff web page and Tornado web backend could also be modified rather simply.

 ##### Web interface

 To change the web interface we added a new form for setting stations.
-This communicates with a modified `web.py` backend to handle setting stations and aliases.
-Aliases are convenient names for naming stations.
+This communicates with a modified `web.py` backend to handle setting stations and aliases, where aliases are convenient names for naming stations.
 <figure markdown>
 ![](./assets/add_station_view.png){ width="450"}
     <figcaption>The form for assigning a tracklist to station 1</figcaption>